Part 6 - Release

 He couldn't help but feel as if they somehow rang hollow.

-The programmer's thoughts were interrupted after he felt his Corphish tugging at his pant leg and pointing off in another direction.
+Keita's thoughts were interrupted after he felt his Corphish tugging at his pant leg and pointing off in another direction.